Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Graded tensor product categorifications

 Then we can introduce the graded functors

 exactly like (\ref{ur})--(\ref{atlast}) but working in the graded categories.
 Thus $\V^r = \pr_r \circ \V = \Hom_{\widehat{\mathcal C}}(T^r, -)$ is a graded lift of $\overline{\V}^r$, and $\V$ is a graded lift of $\overline{\V}$, i.e. the analog of the diagram (\ref{newc}) commutes up to equivalence.
 Applying Theorem~\ref{ffp} we deduce that $\V$ is fully faithful on projectives.
-Moreover Lemma~\ref{seq1} holds also in the graded setup, so $\V$ is a strongly equivariant graded functor.
+Moreover the proof of Theorem~\ref{strongeq} works also in the graded setup, so $\V$ is a strongly equivariant graded functor.

 For $\lambda\in\Lambda$ we let